Exploring The MMPI Test

 Mental health professionals use the Minnesota Multiphasic Personality Inventory (MMPI) as one source of information about a patient's mental health, alongside observations and discussions with the patient.
 The test is used to identify mental health disorders—such as depression, anxiety, or schizophrenia—as a first step toward a treatment plan.

-Outside of a mental health treatment setting, an MMPI test is sometimes used in substance abuse programs, child custody disputes, or for educational purposes.
-It's also been administered as part of employment screenings, though this application is controversial because it has been argued that it violates the Americans With Disabilities Act (ADA).
+Outside of a mental health treatment setting, an MMPI test is sometimes used in substance use programs, child custody disputes, or for educational purposes.
+It's also been administered as part of employment screenings, though this application is controversial because it has been argued that this use violates the Americans with Disabilities Act (ADA).

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.